if-itb/if4050-2015-ServiceAdapter/README.md

-# README for Service Adapter Assignment on IF4050 2015
+# README for Service AdapterAssignment on IF4050 2015

+Test

 Each participnats should indicate clearly the following data:
  * NIM      = 1[35|82]+XXYYY